Tomerg91/Lumea/memory-bank/activeContext.md

 Next steps:

-- ✅ Address remaining ESLint errors (4): Parsing errors in `server/auth.ts`, `server/config/passport.ts`, and `server/middleware/auth.ts` have been resolved via ESLint overrides.
-- 2. Address ESLint warnings (~170): Review and fix warnings, primarily related to `@typescript-eslint/no-explicit-any`.
+- 1. Address ESLint warnings (~170): Review and fix warnings, primarily related to `@typescript-eslint/no-explicit-any`.
-- 3. Implement database schema for roles (Client, Coach, Admin) & status (pending, active), including RLS policies.
+- 2. Implement database schema for roles (Client, Coach, Admin) & status (pending, active), including RLS policies.
-4. Design and implement the `GET /api/my-clients` endpoint (auth checks, role-based access, DB query).
+- 3. Design and implement the `GET /api/my-clients` endpoint (auth checks, role-based access, DB query).
-5. Develop the `/dashboard/clients` ClientsPage UI to fetch and display the coach's clients.
+- 4. Develop the `/dashboard/clients` ClientsPage UI to fetch and display the coach's clients.
-6. Implement Client invitation mechanism: backend API, email invites, and frontend invitation UI.
+- 5. Implement Client invitation mechanism: backend API, email invites, and frontend invitation UI.
-7. Implement Admin creation and setup flows (pending coach approval, admin dashboard).
+- 6. Implement Admin creation and setup flows (pending coach approval, admin dashboard).
-8. Implement Password Reset flow with email and secure token handling.
+- 7. Implement Password Reset flow with email and secure token handling.
-9. Refine Login/Signup UI and flow based on user roles, with dynamic redirects and tailored forms.
+- 8. Refine Login/Signup UI and flow based on user roles, with dynamic redirects and tailored forms.

 Active decisions and considerations:

+- Using npm workspaces is the standard for managing dependencies in this monorepo.
+- Pinning critical dependencies (TypeScript, React types) to exact versions and using root `overrides` is crucial for stability.
+- Isolating the client's `tsconfig.json` using `extends` prevents interference from the root config or other workspaces during type checking.
+- The CI pipeline now targets the client's type check directly.
 - Using a new Supabase project with updated URL and API key
 - Implementing a fallback mechanism for development to ensure continuous productivity
 - Storing user roles in both user metadata and a profiles table/structure